 Surveyors utilize highly specialized technical equipment and techniques to precisely measure the geographical layout of potential development sites, residential and commercial properties, preserved land regions, and other areas where land may be used.
 Surveyors conduct a variety of important tasks for the companies for which they work, which can include:

 ‣ Distances and angles between locations above, below, and on the land’s surface are measured.

 ‣ Traveling to several places and locations to pinpoint the precise location of critical geographical features using known points of reference

 ‣ Investigating land and survey documents and land titles, as well as determining property and land boundary lines

 ‣ Creating reports, maps, and plots, as well as presenting their findings to government agencies, construction firms, and other clients

 ‣ Defining formal land and water borders for legal documents such as leases and deeds

 Surveyors may undertake extra duties in addition to these basic job requirements, depending on the type of survey work they do.
-Among the several sorts of survey work are:
+Among the several types of survey work are:

 Surveyors in engineering and construction determine the locations of structures, roadways, and the depths of building foundations for construction projects.

 Forensic surveyors record accident scenes and the effects of incidents on land areas and geographical features.